Invitation to tender: venue and associated services for VentureFest North East 2022 & 2023

 This helped us identify some new ideas to reduce the gap between the supply and demand of finance in the North East.
 The most popular and actionable priorities included:

-Our ‘Inky Thinker’ Ben Nightingale did a fantastic job of helping us visualise the common issues faced by entrepreneurs and investors.
+Our ‘Inky Thinker’ Ben Nightingale did a fantastic job at the innovation summit of helping us visualise the common issues faced by entrepreneurs and investors.
 This visual representation is a useful tool to help us tackle some of these problems through the Newcastle Angel Hub and our Access to Finance programme working and collaboratively with our partners across the region and the UK.
 Click on the image above to study in more detail.

 Since the Summit, the British Business Bank has published its Regions and Nations Tracker 2021 and I had the pleasure of taking part in a panel to share our thoughts on the report and its findings, focussing on what needs to happen next in the North East.
 The report highlights that 86% of equity investment is based in London, the South East and the North West despite these regions hosting just 55% of smaller businesses.
 82% of investment comes from investors who are based 2 hours or less from their investees.
 In the North East 2/3 of domestic investors are based here in the region, which is described in the report as “self-contained”.
-This very useful and up to date picture has reinforced all of the points highlighted at the Summit:
+This very useful and up to date picture has reinforced all of the points highlighted at the innovation Summit:

 As we can see, there are a lot of moving factors in building what an ideal investment landscape looks like.
 If we can work together on honing opportunities for both entrepreneurs and investors to interact across digital and in-person platforms we can strengthen our regional ecosystem and build on the foundations already in place, including initiatives like the North East Fund and our own Newcastle Angel Hub.
 The Hub has helped to establish angel investment syndicates, supported the launch of ‘FundHer North’ and brought co-investment funds like RAIA to the region.
 If you’re looking for investment for your business, then I’d encourage you to get in touch with the team to see how we can help you on your journey.

-The hard work following the Summit is well underway.
+The hard work following the innovation Summit is well underway.
 As the year comes to a close and we reflect on the success we’ve seen, I’m looking forward to working with our partners, investors and teams at both the British Business Bank and Innovate UK to build on what we have learned through the Accelerating Investment and Innovation Summit, and the many other platforms we engage with, to make a real difference to the investment landscape regionally.
 I hope you’ll continue to join us on the journey.

 Register your details and one of our team will be in touch with you shortly.